Demand for lumber soars in Germany, and so do prices | DW | 17.05.2021

 The coronavirus crisis has hit many sectors of the economy in Germany, but the lumber industry certainly isn't one of them.
 Prices for wood products have gone up markedly in recent months.
 But why?

 Andreas Melzer runs a sawmill in Rüdersdorf just outside Berlin.
-His order books are full, he tells DW, merely by the fact that a lot more people have engaged in DIY projects at home during the coronavirus pandemic.
+The fact that a lot more people have engaged in DIY projects at home during the coronavirus pandemic means his order books are full.

 Asked about media reports suggesting a severe shortage of wood on the market, the entrepreneur insists he hasn't had to worry about timber supplies.
 There's never been so much unprocessed wood around in Germany, he says.